 Projects seeking funding exclusively for costs associated with planning or a development consent application are not eligible.

-A maximum of 5 per cent of grant funding may be allocated towards costs associated with the preparation and management of the projects, including applying for and securing development approval and designs.
+A maximum of 5% of grant funding may be allocated towards costs associated with the preparation and management of projects, including applying for and securing development approval and designs.
 These costs will be considered if integral to the successful delivery of the project.

 You need to talk to all MPs involved before putting in an application.
 Your application will only be assessed in the host electorate by the local MP.
 If your application is successful, the MPs involved will need to advise CBP of the joint funding arrangement.